Jigar3/Wall-Street/README.md

 yarn start
 ```

-The App uses a Mongo database so you will need to start a mongo service first on your local machine or if you don't want local mongo instance you can use mLab.
-Replace your mLabURI with the local one in mongoose-setup.js and put your username and password in a .env file.
+The App uses a [Mongo database](https://docs.mongodb.com/v3.2/administration/install-community/) so you will need to start a mongo service first on your local machine or if you don't want local mongo instance you can use [mLab](http://mlab.com).
+Replace your mLabURI with the local one in v2/backend/models/mongoose-setup.js and put your username and password in a .env file.
 Sample env file is given backend/.env.sample.
 Just replace it with your mLab credentials and rename the file to .env

 To add a feature request just create an issue.